Thinking of hiking the Appalachian trail?

 - Shoulder straps are fixed so less adjustable than other packs but does include load lifters which may make up for this.

 Review: It’s hard to get away from these Osprey packs!
 They are just so reliable and hard to beat.

 And, now that ultralight hiking is becoming more popular, being seen by some as the only way to go, it makes sense that Osprey would be starting to introduce its own range of ultralight packs.

 The Levity is the latest Men’s ultralight pack to be released by Osprey (the Lumina is the women’s version).

 Essentially a lighter version of the Exos, weighing in at just 1 lb 13 oz, the Levity is an ideal ultralight thru-hiking backpack.

-- 210 D Nylon fabric technology in high-wear areas to increase durability without adding to the weight.
+- 210 D Nylon fabric technology in high-wear areas to increase durability without adding weight.